skunkforce/tmp/README.md

  # skunkforce.tmp (Tacit Meta Programming)
  ### What is skunkforce.tmp?
-A general purpose Template Meta Programming (TMP) library which covers the domains of osf.MPL, osf.Fusion, osf.mp11 and osf.hana.
+A general purpose Template Meta Programming (TMP) library which covers the domains of boost.MPL, boost.Fusion, boost.mp11 and boost.hana.
  ### Whats cool about this library?
 There are a few reasons:
  - a tacit DSL as the public interface allows for arbitrarily complex (almost) zero cost compositions of higher-order functions unlike current solutions